Mouhab-dev/Bluecoat_SiteReview/README.md

 ## Bugs and Issues
-Have a bug or an issue with the website?
+Have a bug or an issue with the script?
 [Open a new issue](https://github.com/Mouhab-dev/Bluecoat_SiteReview/issues) here on GitHub.